Eidenz/Traveler/README.md

 A full-featured travel planning application built with React, Node.js, and SQLite.

+## ⚠️ Disclaimer / AI-Generated Project Warning

+**This project was mostly coded using AI (Claude 3.7 Sonnet Thinking).**

+This code is provided as-is.
+While effort has been made to ensure functionality, it comes with no warranty or guarantee of support.

+**Please note:**

+- Use of this code is at your own risk.
+- No official support will be provided for setup, usage, customization, or troubleshooting.
+- Community contributions and improvements via pull requests are welcome, but please do not expect personalized assistance.

+For any issues or questions, consider consulting online resources, community forums, or attempting to resolve problems independently.

 ## Features

 - **Trip Management**: Create, edit, and delete trips with details